mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 - **Flowing energy:** One is extending and connecting.
 - **Stagnant energy:** One is contracting and disconnecting.

 If the energy is flowing, great!
 You can move on to the next gut check.
-If not, refer to the Stance Transition section in [Stances](../stance/) for ways to get the conversation moving again.
+If not, refer to the Stance Transitions section in [Stances](../stance/) for ways to get the conversation moving again.

 Then check your own, and then your conversational partner(s) positions on the Map of Consciousness to figure out **where** the energy is flowing.
 When using the Map of Consciousness, ask yourself this: